-(a) IN GENERAL.
-A party applying to the court for an order must do so by motion.

-(b) FORM AND CONTENT OF A MOTION.
+- (a) IN GENERAL.
+A party applying to the court for an order must do so by motion. - (b) FORM AND CONTENT OF A MOTION.
 A motion-except when made during a trial or hearing-must be in writing, unless the court permits the party to make the motion by other means.
 A motion must state the grounds on which it is based and the relief or order sought.
-A motion may be supported by affidavit.

-(c) TIMING OF A MOTION.
-A party must serve a written motion-other than one that the court may hear ex parte-and any hearing notice at least 5 days before the hearing date, unless a rule or court order sets a different period.
-For good cause, the court may set a different period upon ex parte application.

-(d) AFFIDAVIT SUPPORTING A MOTION.
+A motion may be supported by affidavit. - (c) TIMING OF A MOTION.
+A party must serve a written motion-other than one that the court may hear ex parte-and any hearing notice at least 7 days before the hearing date, unless a rule or court order sets a different period.
+For good cause, the court may set a different period upon ex parte application. - (d) AFFIDAVIT SUPPORTING A MOTION.
 The moving party must serve any supporting affidavit with the motion.
 A responding party must serve any opposing affidavit at least one day before the hearing, unless the court permits later service.

+(As amended Apr.
+29, 2002, eff.
+Dec.
+1, 2002; Mar.
+26, 2009, eff.
+Dec.
+1, 2009.)
-1. This rule is substantially the same as the corresponding civil rule (first sentence of Rule 7(b)(1), Federal Rules of Civil Procedure) [28 U.S.C., Appendix], except that it authorizes the court to permit motions to be made orally and does not require that the grounds upon which a motion is made shall be stated "with particularity," as is the case with the civil rule.

-2. This rule is intended to state general requirements for all motions.
+- 1. This rule is substantially the same as the corresponding civil rule (first sentence of Rule 7(b)(1), Federal Rules of Civil Procedure) [28 U.S.C., Appendix], except that it authorizes the court to permit motions to be made orally and does not require that the grounds upon which a motion is made shall be stated "with particularity," as is the case with the civil rule. - 2.
+This rule is intended to state general requirements for all motions.
 For particular provisions applying to specific motions, see Rules 6(b)(2), 12, 14, 15, 16, 17(b) and (c), 21, 22, 29 and Rule 41(e).
 See also Rule 49.